late-bloomer82/The-Modern-Ninja/README.md

 Lessons learned from this project.

-1. My approach to this project was disorganized and not structurd well, although this is fine since this is my first second project.
+1. My approach to this project was disorganized and not structurd well, although this is fine since this is my second project.
 That said, I need to implement a structured and systematic approach for my next projects to be more efficient and have a better result.

 2. Lack of commits.